Spring Stampede (1994): Main event match

 Ric Flair defended the World Heavyweight Championship against Ricky Steamboat in the main event of the show.
 Steamboat performed many moves on Flair to get control of the match until he missed a dropkick and Flair began attacking him with his chops.
 Flair then continued to attack Steamboat until a crossbody sent him out of the ring and then Flair attempted a Piledriver on the floor but Steamboat backdropped him on the floor.
 Steamboat charged at him but Flair moved out of the way and Steamboat crashed into the railing.
 The duo then returned to the ring and Steamboat hit a superplex.
 Steamboat followed with a series of chops and applied Flair's own figure four leglock.
-Flair tried to reach to the ropes but Steamboat pulled him in the middle of the ring and Flair raked him in the eye.
+Flair tried to reach the ropes but Steamboat pulled him in the middle of the ring and Flair raked him in the eye.
 Both men traded moves until Steamboat hit a diving crossbody to gain a near-fall.
 Steamboat tried to execute a diving splash but Flair moved out and Steamboat injured his knee, which allowed Flair to apply a figure four leglock.
 Steamboat reached to the ropes and Flair attempted another figure four leglock but Steamboat rolled him up.
-Steamboat followed with a backslide for a near-fall and then delivered a Superplex, which put both men down on the mat.
+Steamboat followed with a backslide for a near-fall and then delivered a superplex, which put both men down on the mat.
 Steamboat then applied a double chickenwing on Flair and both men's shoulders were pinned to the mat.
 As a result of the double pinfall, Flair retained the title.

 Reception

-Spring Stampede received favourable and positive reviews from the critics.
+Spring Stampede received favorable reviews from the critics.
 The event was a success.
 Arnold Furious of 411mania rated the event 8.5, appreciating the booking of the event and the performances of the matches.
 He stated, "The booking in early 1994 was really good for WCW.
 Flair bringing Steamboat back to the main event scene gave them an instant classic PPV main event without any effort at all.
 They even left it open for a second match.
 The undercard was also doing something for a change.
 The crazy tag title match, the wild brawl from Rhodes-Buck and the super heavies busting their asses made the undercard REALLY solid.
 Everything else at least had a little energy to it with even Muta showing up eventually.
 It’s an easy thumbs up and a recommendation to check out."

 Ric Flair's booking was considered to be better than former booker Dusty Rhodes' booking style as 411Mania Staff wrote "Flair turned the product around—giving the fans good quality wrestling, which was a huge alternative compared to Dusty’s impractical “shades-of-grey” booking throughout 1993.
 Some fans think of early '94 as them just doing "stuff".

 In 2013, WWE released a list of their "15 best pay-per-views ever", with 1994's Spring Stampede ranked at number four.